Did you know there are different types of body fat? In fact, the body has white, beige, and brown adipocytes,…

 Before starting any type of diet, the most appropriate thing to do is consult your doctor or nutritionist.

 The orange diet is a proposal that seeks to support weight loss.
 Contrary to what one might think, it doesn’t imply the exclusive eating of oranges.
-Instead, including this fruit in the meals you make throughout the day.
+Instead, including this fruit in the meals you enjoy throughout the day.

 It’s believed that by consuming this natural fruit more regularly (not in juice), all the benefits of its nutrients could be obtained, among the most notable: fiber, antioxidants and vitamin C.

-Below we’ll tell you more about it and tell you in more detail about the nutritional value of the orange.
+Below, we’ll tell you more about it and tell you in more detail about the nutritional value of the orange.

 The main ingredient in the orange diet